SPONSOR A DOG

 When you sponsor a dog, you will receive a professionally framed shadow box with:

 · A photograph with the name of your dog and the position that they run in on the team, autographed by Dallas.

 · One of your dog’s booties (worn on the Iditarod if your dog is chosen to race.)

 · Your dog’s personalized commemorative trading card that has been carried over the Iditarod trail in Dallas’ sled bag

-Those who have previously sponsored a dog will also receive a unique bonus item as a thank you for their continued support.
+Those who have previously sponsored a dog will also receive a unique bonus item each year as a thank you for their continued support.
 With every year of continuous sponsorship, you will receive a new item to add to your collection.
 Also, the dogs’ sponsors will be recognized on our social media Iditarod coverage when we post pictures and bios of the dogs.

 Oats is sponsored by Tina Kramer-Christisen.

 This big guy actually belongs to our daughter Annie.
 As a toddler she picked him out when he was just 2 days old.
 Digging through a pile of half a dozen nearly identical puppies, she plucked him out, gave him a nuzzle, and said, “This is my dog Oats.”
 Oats spent much of that summer wrapped in a pink baby blanket, getting pushed around in a stroller.
 Today he has grown into a powerful young lead dog, one of the largest in the kennel.
 Genial exuberance combined with impressive mass- think Dino from the Flintstones.
 He almost made the main team last year, and was the top dog in our B-team.
 Sometimes the really big dogs take a longer to develop and mature, so watch for Oats to be a game changer in this year's Iditarod team!